 Safe at Home is a successful private sector-government partnership that utilizes limited state resources to recruit, train, and monitor application assistants.
 Application assistants are victim advocates who are employed by community-based organizations throughout Minnesota.
-As of December 31, 2017, Safe at Home had partnerships with 88 different community-based organizations and 288 individual application assistants.
-Overall, since the inception of the program in 2007, the Office of the Minnesota Secretary of State provided training to more than 800 victim advocates in Minnesota.
+As of December 31, 2018, Safe at Home had partnerships with 82 different community-based organizations and 271 individual application assistants.
+Overall, since the inception of the program in 2007, the Office of the Minnesota Secretary of State provided training to nearly 900 victim advocates in Minnesota.